sarmadiali98/ReLico/examples/hardware/smarthome/README.md

 1. model the system in Timed Rebeca,
 2. translate it to Lingua Franca with ReLico,
 3. adapt the generated LF program to consume live or replayed sensor data, and
-4. validate the expected properties during execution on an ESP32-backed setup or through hardware-free replay.
+4. observe the expected properties during execution on an ESP32-backed setup or through hardware-free replay.

 The live ESP32 path is optional for artifact review.
 The recommended reviewer path is the hardware-free replay workflow.